 The district has identified 5 priorities, inclusive of high-quality instruction.
 According to the California Department of Education (2022, p.2), "High Quality Instruction requires that teachers consider individual students' home experiences, academic background, needs, and abilities.
 To support students on a path to progress, educators need a system that they can use as they adapt their instructional plans to the diverse needs of their students throughout the academic school year."
-The California Department of Education (2022, p.3) also maintains that, "Interim Assessments are tests that teachers can use as part of their formative process to adjust their instruction and better meet their students' needs."
-In order to ensure students are successful academically, it is imperative to provide a robust assessment system, to include interim assessments, used to progress monitor academic performance.
+In order to ensure students' are successful academically, it is imperative to provide a robust assessment system, to include interim assessments, used to progress monitor academic performance.
 Therefore, at certain intervals of time, during the course of the school year, interims assessments are administered to benefit students as they prepare to progress towards mastering California State Standards.
+The California Department of Education (2022, p.3) states, "Interim Assessments are tests that teachers can use as part of their formative process to adjust their instruction and better meet their students' needs."

 What does MTSS have to do with the interim assessments?
-The academic side of the MTSS pyramid ensures that each student, at every school, is provided with high-quality instruction Tier 1; a guaranteed and viable curriculum.
+The academic side of the MTSS pyramid ensures that each student, at every school, is provided with high-quality instruction as the Tier 1, guaranteed curriculum.
 Interim assessments, are the tools used to identify when students are experiencing difficulty in meeting the expectations embedded in high-quality instruction.
 Once challenges are identified through the results of the interim assessment, school teams can make informed decisions about the necessary interventions for students.
-Interventions serve as supports through differentiated instruction, small group instruction and additional learning opportunities to make sure students' progress towards mastery.
+These serve as supports through differentiated instruction, small group instruction and additional learning opportunities to make sure students' progress towards mastery.
 This would be considered Tier 2 instruction where a group of students revisit the same standards with more focused and targeted assistance.
-This can occur either in the classroom or through "pull-out" learning, outside of the classroom and others intervention supports.
-In the event, further assessment results demonstrate students are still not successful, they will receive individualized intervention, based on their unique needs which could include student/teacher conferencing or working with a specialist teacher, which is considered Tier of the MTSS Framework.
+This can occur either in the classroom or if students are pulled for, outside of the classroom, intervention support.
+In the event, further assessment demonstrates students are still not successful, they will receive individualized intervention, based on their unique needs which could include instructions in the classroom in the form of student/teacher conferencing or outside of the classroom where students work with a specialist teacher.
 For Tier 3 to be effective, the district will need to ensure common formative assessments are administered in smaller "chunks" of time, between the interims and would collectively form the basis of effective progress monitoring.

 With regular assessment of student performance and progress, resources and supports at school sites can be used in ways that are more efficient and provide the most return on investment - both time and money - for those students who demonstrate the most urgent needs.

 Given SCUSD's current fiscal challenges, the efficient and effective use of resources is critical to the district's ability to continuously improve.